Algorithm Challenge

 Familiarization Phase

-Running in parallel with the Data Challenge, algorithm developers are provided with training data from the MUniverse benchmark collection (including labels), allowing teams to build, test, and optimize their methods for both tasks.
+Running in parallel with the Data Challenge, algorithm developers are provided with test data for the Isometric Task and the Dynamic Task to build, test, and optimize their motor unit identification algorithms.

 - Participants can compete in both tasks or in only one task